-Part A outlines the core performance requirements against which my performance as an Accounting Officer will be assessed, in two areas:
+Part A outlines the core performance requirements against which my performance as an Accounting Officer will be assessed

 - 1. Budgeting, Financial Management and Accountability, which are common for all Votes; and - 2.
 Achieving Results in five Priority Programmes and Projects identified for the specific Vote